ruskevych/bookinghub-fe/docs/DEPLOYMENT-GUIDE.md

 - Monitor error rates and response times
 - Implement alerting for critical issues

-This deployment guide provides comprehensive instructions for deploying BookingHub to various platforms while ensuring security, performance, and scalability.
+This deployment guide provides comprehensive instructions for deploying Timeio to various platforms while ensuring security, performance, and scalability.